FreshSupaSulley/weeve/README.md

 - [ ] Free cloud hosting service
 - [ ] Scalable

 **weeve is a bot engine, not a bot**.
-You make a bot and weeve runs it.
+You run your own bot on weeve.

 # Setup
 >[!NOTE]